avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-04-28-12-write-lambda.md

     });
 }
 ```
 The first part is very similar to the function `updateShadow`.
-The difference is that we don�t update the shadow state but read it with the function `getThingShadow`.
+The difference is that we don't update the shadow state but read it with the function `getThingShadow`.
 If there is no error, it returns the shadow value in the `data` variable.
 First, we check if there is an error, and prepare the corresponding message.
 Then we parse the data payload and check if the value under the `switch` key is not null.
 If the value is okay, we prepare the message containing the switch state.
 Otherwise, the message says that the value is undefined.
-The last case can happen at the first launch when our Raspberry Pi hasn�t reported yet about the switch state.
+The last case can happen at the first launch when our Raspberry Pi hasn't reported yet about the switch state.
 Finally, we invoke the callback function to send the response to the Alexa skill.

-We�re almost done.
-Now we need to update the main function � that handles the Lambda function.
+We're almost done.
+Now we need to update the main function ' that handles the Lambda function.
 ```javascript
 exports.handler = function (event, context, callback) {
     try {